Hrithik25/Complainica/README.md

   - Mark complain as solved.
   - View resolved and unresolved complains.

- ## Feature to be added
+ ## Features intended to implement

- - Chat regarding complains
+ - Chat with complain resolvers and lodgers regarding complains
- - Notification for new complains
+ - Notification regarding status of complains
+ - Pagination in the logs of complains

  ## Contributors